helihard/qr-code-card-w-CSS/README.md

 More insight into mobile-first workflow.
 When I first started coding, it was early days for smartphones (early 2000s) and I have just recently started getting into code again.
 There is much to catch up on – exciting!

+I am generally more in favour of relative length units, but in this challenge I found absolute lenght unit px easier to work with.

 ### Continued development